AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * SEO enhancements are available via a bundle that supports sitemaps, alternate URLs, robot meta tags, and more in the [!DNL Core Components].

+* You can now render the sort option in Card and Column view (NPR-37199).

 <!-- A bundle needs to be updated on SD via NPR-37512.
 If it is uploaded, then link to it.
 -->